Learn about French language programs in schools

 • assemblies are conducted in French; and

-• Learning Assistants (LAs), Educational Assistants (EAs) and counsellors speak French.
+• Learning assistance teachers (LATs), educational assistants (EAs) and counsellors speak French.

 • French is the sole language of instruction in the Kindergarten classroom.